Boris Gelfand: Career after Moscow

 Soon after the match, Gelfand shared first place with Veselin Topalov and Mamedyarov at the FIDE Grand Prix event held in London, with a last round win over Kasimdzhanov, scoring 7/11.
 He played in the 2013 Candidates Tournament, which took place in London, from 15 March to 1 April.
 He finished fifth, with 6½/14.

 In the 2013 Alekhine Memorial tournament, held from 20 April to 1 May, Gelfand shared first place with Aronian, who edged him out on the second tiebreak (number of wins).
 He scored 5½/9.

 In June 2013, Gelfand won the Tal Memorial beating Alexander Morozevich, Fabiano Caruana and Hikaru Nakamura, scoring 6/9, half a point ahead of Magnus Carlsen.
-He gained 18 rating points and achieved his all-time highest Elo rating till that time of 2773.
+He gained 18 rating points and achieved his then highest FIDE rating of 2773.
 Gelfand bounced back from a fourth-round exit from the World Cup to Maxime Vachier-Lagrave by sharing first with Caruana in the final FIDE Grand Prix in Paris.
 He gained 11.9 rating points and again achieved a record personal rating of 2777.
 He finished fourth in the Grand Prix overall standings with 325 points missing out on a Candidates place due to his weak results in the Tashkent and Beijing events.
 He shared first with Caruana at the next FIDE Grand Prix event held in Baku.